mcarbonell/trivia-master/docs/SCRIPTS.md

 ### 3. Populate Questions (`populate:questions`)

 - **Purpose:** Uses AI to generate a batch of new, unique trivia questions for specified categories and difficulties and saves them to Firestore.
+Now generates using the new data model (`correctAnswer`, `distractors`).
 - **Command:** `npm run populate:questions -- [options]`
 - **Arguments:**
     - `-c, --category <topicValue>`: Optional.
 Process only the category with this specific `topicValue`.
 If omitted, all predefined categories are processed.